Skip to main content

 Not Identifying the Hypotenuse

 The most frequent error is treating one of the shorter sides as the hypotenuse.
 Always check: which side is opposite the right angle?
-That is c.
-If you put a shorter side as c, your answer will be wrong.
+That’s c.
+Put a shorter side as c and your answer will be wrong.

 Squaring Errors

-When working without a calculator on non-calculator papers, take care with your arithmetic.
+When working without a calculator, take care with your arithmetic.
 Common slips include calculating 7² as 21 instead of 49, or 12² as 124 instead of 144.
 Write each squaring step out separately.

 Adding When You Should Subtract

 When finding a shorter side, you need to rearrange to b² = c² - a².
 Students sometimes add the two known squares instead of subtracting.
-Remember: you only add when finding the hypotenuse.
-When finding a shorter side, subtract.
+Remember: add when finding the hypotenuse.
+Subtract when finding a shorter side.

 Applying Pythagoras to Non-Right-Angled Triangles

 The theorem only works for right-angled triangles.
-If the question does not state or show a right angle, check whether you should be using the cosine rule or sine rule instead.
+No right angle stated or shown?
+Check whether you should be using the cosine rule or sine rule instead.
 Sometimes you need to split a shape into right-angled triangles first.

 Exam Technique